wiluen/InferLog/src/fast_config_tuning/readme.md

 1. Collect meta data using LHS sampling algorithm (data_collect.py)
 2. Conduct training for AttMAML and save model (attmaml.py)
 3. Online tuning (tuner.py and attmamldrop_bo.py)

+## dataset
+perform LHS to sample configuration and measure the performance of LLM inference based on Qwen2.5-14B and vLLM